bnb-chain/greenfield-cmd/README.md

 ### Precautions

 1. The user need to use "keystore create" command to generate a keystore file first.
 The content of the keystore is the encrypted private key information.
-All the other commands need run with -k if the keystore is not on the default path.
+All the other commands need to run with -k if the keystore is not on the default path.

 2. The operator account should have enough balance before sending request to greenfield.